-Remote work is not a new phenomenon.
-For thousands of years, leaders have been managing people that are distributed and there is a formula that predicts success.
+While the pandemic has changed the face of the workplace overnight, with business continuity depending on a global digital transformation to the virtual workplace, remote work is not a new phenomenon.
+For thousands of years, leaders have been managing people that are distributed, and there is a formula that predicts success.

 - How is that some rulers were able to lead their nation to great prosperity when others failed?

-- How did successful generals overseeing thousands of soldiers dispersed across great lands still manage to fulfill their missions successfully?
+- How did successful generals overseeing thousands of soldiers dispersed across vast lands still manage to fulfill their missions successfully?

-- How do today's greatest leaders overseeing Fortune 500 companies with thousands of employees spread across different campuses still be profitable?
+- How are today's greatest leaders overseeing Fortune 500 companies with thousands of employees spread across different campuses still able to be profitable?

-We are going to show you how your MOM is the biggest predictor of your ability to successfully oversee a remote workforce.
+More than crisis management, working from home is a growth strategy, and we're going to show you how your MOM is the biggest predictor of your ability oversee a remote workforce successfully.

-When I was nineteen years old I had the good fortune of being hired into a Fortune 500 company.
-It wasn't just any company but is still one of the leading Financial Services companies in the world today.
-The city where I worked included their five campuses and they eventually bought a mall to house their every growing workforce.
-Interestingly, as I was in technology I found it necessary to interact with all the various divisions and while I visited the various campuses occasionally the bulk of my work was conducted remotely.
+When I was nineteen years old, I had the good fortune of being hired into a Fortune 500 company.
+It's still one of the leading Financial Services companies in the world today.
+The city where I worked was host to their five campuses, and they eventually bought a mall to house their ever-growing workforce.
+As I was in technology, I found it necessary to interact with all the divisions, and while I occasionally visited the various campuses in person, the bulk of my work was conducted remotely.

 Interestingly, businesses are required to engage remotely with customers every day.
 They've proven they can serve and work with customers successfully without asking their customers to move in and live in their office building.

-So why is there still a debate around remote work and how do you make remote work actually WORK for you?
-The first part of that question is rather simple.
-If you are having "trouble" with remote workers it is much easier to blame "remote work" as being the problem than taking accountability for the issues that need to be faced in your organization.
+So why is there still a debate around remote work, and how do you make remote work actually WORK for you?
+Answering the first part of that question is rather simple.
+If you are having "trouble" with remote workers, it is much easier to blame "remote work" as the problem than taking accountability for the issues that need to be faced in your organization.
 (Ouch!)
 Remote work isn't the problem, but rather your management of it is.
 (Double ouch.)

-Don't worry, we're here to help you debunk the myths and to show you how using your MOM can make the difference in successfully engaging your team.
+Don't worry.
+We're here to help you debunk the myths and show you how using your MOM can make the difference in successfully engaging your team.
 MOM is an acronym that you can use to help you evaluate and understand the areas within your organization that may need attention.

 We realize this seems pretty basic but allow us to state the obvious.
 You are only as good as the managers in your organization.
 Good management is what brings about success.
-If you don't have good management you will not have success.
-The same issues that you have sitting physically next to a person in your office will be the same issues you will have with a remote workforce.
-The bigger question is "Why does good management look like?"
+If you don't have good management, you will not have success.
+The issues that you have sitting physically next to a person in your office will be the same issues you will have with a remote workforce.
+The bigger question is "What does good management look like?"
 (There are thousands of books on this topic alone.)
-Some of the basic principles include making sure that you are connected, that you are actually being involved, and that you're not just assuming that your workforce all know what they are doing.
-According to Gallup only half of employees know what is expected of them at work.
+Some of the basic principles include making sure that you are connected, that you are actually being involved, and that you're not just assuming that all the members of your workforce know what they are doing.
+According to Gallup, only half of employees know what is expected of them at work.

-Operational processes are not the sort of thing that lends itself to inspiring Ted Talks or getting teams excited.
-In short, they are boring but you must have great operational processes in place to engage your employees.
-What that means is that part of your processes is that you must be the active embodiment of what you are expecting of your staff.
+Operational processes are not the sort of thing that lend themselves to inspiring TED Talks or getting teams excited.
+In short, they are boring, but you must have great operational processes in place to engage your employees.
+What that means is that as part of your processes, you must be the active embodiment of what you expect of your staff.

 At InspireHUB, we have designed a number of processes (along with an approach to what we value) that are now just second nature in our company.
 One of the most important things you can do with your remote workforce from a process perspective is making sure to replicate in the virtual space all those things that would normally happen within the environment of a traditional physical office.

 Do not underestimate the power of successful operational processes.
-Having proper engagement systems in place can address many issues including nullifying resentment that can build between "offsite" and "onsite" employees by increasing trust and transparency but this only happens when you've designed the systems to facilitate successful engagement.
+Having proper engagement systems in place can address many issues.
+This includes nullifying resentment that can build between "offsite" and "onsite" employees by increasing trust and transparency.
+This only happens when you've designed the systems to facilitate successful engagement.

 M - Measurement

 You know how Mom's have a tendency to remind you annoyingly of the stuff you already know?
-The final element you must have of your organization is measurement and it's something you already know.
-The effectiveness of measurement is determined by the tools you use.
-Whether that is a management approach or an actual piece of technology.
+The final element you must have in your organization is measurement, and it's something you already know.
+The effectiveness of measurement is determined by the tools you use, whether a management approach or an actual piece of technology.